FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

   FABulous will index the wires of each entry starting from [0].

-A metric that is important for FPGA ASIC implementations is the channel *cut* number, which denotes the number of wires that must be accomodated between two adjacent tiles.
+A metric that is important for FPGA ASIC implementations is the channel *cut* number, which denotes the number of wires that must be accommodated between two adjacent tiles.
 The cut number is an indicator for the congestion to be expected when stitching together the fabric.
 Let us take the following example:

 .. code-block:: python
    :emphasize-lines: 1